docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if motion blur is enabled for the layer.
+`true` if motion blur is enabled for the layer.

 #### Type